hpi-swa-teaching/RichTextEditing/README.md

 ```
 # SWT 2020
 ## XP Practice
 We have used XP as a development method.
 In particular, we have used Resources, Scopes, Quality, Time to optimize the development process.
-Furthermore we continued the acceptance tests, but extended them by unit tests.
-As further practices we have introduced a style guide, which can be found at STYLEGUIDE.md We also introduced small releases by releasing a github release every two weeks, and we introduced the planning game.
+Furthermore we continued the acceptance tests, but extended them with unit tests.
+As further practices we have introduced a style guide, which can be found at STYLEGUIDE.md.
+We also introduced the practice of "small releases" by publishing a github release every two weeks, and we established the practice of "planning game".

 # SWT 2019
 ## XP Practice